-This article outlines the medicines, lifestyle changes, and dietary adjustments that may help people maintain remission and prevent flare-ups of UC.
+This article outlines the medications, lifestyle changes, and dietary adjustments that may help people maintain remission and prevent flare-ups of UC.

-Remission occurs when UC medications control or resolve inflammation of the colon, leading to an improvement in symptoms.
+Remission occurs when UC medications manage or resolve inflammation of the colon, leading to improved symptoms.

 The length of remission varies from weeks or months to years.
 If the medications are working and no other factors trigger a flare-up, the disease can remain in remission for a long time.